gsunit/Extreme-Uber-Eats-Scraping/README.md

 **So we would have covered about 90% of the restaurants in just the top 30 cuisines.**

 ## Step #4 - For each restaurant URL, fetch details
-[`restaurant-detials.ipynb`]() contains the code to fetch details of restaurants
+[`restaurant-detials.ipynb`]() contains the code to fetch details of restaurants.
+After doing all the hard work, this should be nice and easy!
+However, some cities can have more than 3000 restaurants.
+Make sure to parallelize the loop while processing restaurants in a city.

+**Word of caution: do not try to make threads for cities once you have parallelized the restaurants.
+Threads under threads is not a good idea!**

 ## Step #5 - Finally, combine and process the data
-[`post-processing.ipynb`]() contains the code to combine the restaurant details csv of each city, and finally perform processing
+[`post-processing.ipynb`]() contains the code to combine the restaurant details csv of each city, and finally perform processing.

 #### Data